mmomtchev/nobind/README.md

 #### Dynamic class name

-When creating generic typemaps, the current TypeScript name of the type can be obtained by calling `NoObjectWrap<T>::GetName()` - this requires that the class has at least been previously declared.
+When creating generic typemaps that work for multiple types, the current TypeScript name of the type can be obtained by calling `NoObjectWrap<T>::GetName()` - this requires that the class has at least been previously declared.

 ```cpp
 static const std::string &TSType() { return NoObjectWrap<T>::::GetName(); };